Phase transitions in time complexity of Brownian circuits: Fokker-Planck Equation and Master Equation

 ensuring that $v$ and $D$ remain finite as $N\to\infty$.
-This corresponds to the regime where $\gamma_+\simeq\gamma_-$, i.e., the small bias limit in which the drift-diffusion approximation is appropriate.
+This corresponds to the regime in which $\gamma_+\simeq\gamma_-$, that is, the small bias limit in which the drift-diffusion approximation is appropriate.

-We note that, in the numerical experiments presented in Sec.~\ref{Numerical Analysis}, we set $\gamma_-=1$ for convenience, since the overall timescale does not affect the scaling analysis.
-The continuous limit results derived here apply after rescaling by this choice.
+Note that, in the numerical experiments presented in Sec.~\ref{Numerical Analysis}, we set $\gamma_-=1$ for convenience because the overall timescale does not affect scaling analysis.
+The continuous limit results derived in this study apply after rescaling using this choice.

 We define the probability flux as